 \subsection{Star Formation Model}

-A key characteristic of strong LyC leakers is that their nebular emission is significantly weaker than expected \citep{Giovinazzo_2025,Marques-Chaves_2026}.
+A key effect of ionizing photon escape is the suppression of nebular emission relative to the stellar continuum, particularly in systems with high $f_{\mathrm{esc}}$ \citep{Giovinazzo_2025,Marques-Chaves_2026}.
 In the absence of ionizing photon escape, the strength of nebular emission relative to the stellar continuum is strongly correlated with stellar population age \citep{Zanella_2015}.
-However, once ionizing photons escape, the energy available to power nebular emission is reduced, leading to an overall suppression of nebular radiation.
-In observations outside the LyC band, this effect primarily manifests in two ways: (1) weakened nebular emission lines, and (2) a reduced reddening contribution of the nebular continuum relative to the stellar spectrum \citep{marques-chaves_extreme_2022}.
-This is the fundamental reason why the impact of $f_{\mathrm{esc}}$ can be clearly identified in the parameter space defined by emission-line EW and the UV slope $\beta$ (Figure~\ref{fig:picket-fence Model}).
-Although the picket-fence model is a simplified toy model, it provides a highly intuitive illustration of these energy-budget-driven effects.
+However, once ionizing photons escape, the energy available to power nebular emission is reduced, leading to weaker nebular radiation for a given stellar population.
+In observations outside the LyC band, this effect primarily manifests in two ways: (1) weakened nebular emission lines, and (2) a reduced reddening contribution of the nebular continuum relative to the stellar spectrum \citep{marques-chaves_extreme_2022,Narayanan_2025}.
+We note that several studies have shown that the relationship between emission-line EW and $f_{\mathrm{esc}}$ in LyC leakers is not necessarily anti-correlated \citep{Flury_2022_I,Izotov_2016}, and strong nebular emission lines can still be observed in LyC-emitting systems \citep{rivera-thorsen_gravitational_2019,Naidu_2017}.
+However, such statistical samples are often affected by variations in SFH and anisotropies in the ISM geometry \citep{Alavi_2020,Flury_2022_I}, which can complicate the interpretation of the observed trends.
+Nevertheless, for systems approaching very high $f_{\mathrm{esc}}$, nebular suppression becomes increasingly significant due to the reduced nebular energy budget \citep{Zackrisson_2013}.
+This energy-budget effect underlies the separation induced by $f_{\mathrm{esc}}$ in the parameter space defined by emission-line EW and the $\beta_{UV}$ (Figure~\ref{fig:picket-fence Model}).